DanieleMaselli/Interacting-with-the-canvas-Web-Audio-API/README.md

 var context = canvas.getContext('2d');

 ```
+#### Step 1: Moving a circle with mousemove

+To start drawing into our canvas we are going to define a function

 #### Web Audio API:

 The Web Audio API provides a variety of features that allow developers to select audio sources, add effects to them, generate visualizations, playing sounds and much more.